How to Prepare Your Software for Translation

 • WordPress uses the __() function to mark strings for translation, which then get compiled into PO files.

-Step 3: Use Placeholders to Handle Dynamic Content
+2. Use Placeholders for Dynamic Content

 PO File: